SC-0001/Qudit-Clifford-Synthesis/README.md

 * **Curriculum Learning:** The agent begins by training on simple circuits (`difficulty` = 1).
 The `TrainCurriculum` uses `SuccessStopCallback` to automatically increase the difficulty after the agent achieves a consistent success rate (e.g., > 95%) on the current level.
 This ensures a smooth learning progression.
 * **Mixing Difficulties** To fight against catastrophic forgetting, we randomly select an "effective difficulty" when creating an environment instance, maxed at the actual difficulty.
 We currently follow an exponential distribution for the random selection to bias more towards higher difficulties.
 The intention is to make sure generalization occurs at a decent rate during training.
 * **Adaptive Hyperparameters:** Key PPO hyperparameters like the `learning_rate` and `clip_range` are dynamically adjusted via `AdaptiveHyperparameterCallback`, based on the agent's recent performance.
 When the agent is struggling, exploration is encouraged by increasing these values; when it is succeeding, they are lowered to fine-tune the policy.
 * **Custom Feature Extractor:** The agent uses a `CustomCliffordCNN` feature extractor with an `nn.Embedding` layer to create dense vector representations (as opposed to when using one-hot encoding) of the sparse integer values in the observation tensor.
 This is followed by a convolutional layer and a MLP layer.
-The hope with the convolutional layer is that the model will learn something about the simulated hardware's qudit couplings.
+The hope is that the convolutional layer will allow the model to learn about the simulated hardware's qudit couplings.

 ## Future Work

 Several areas for future development have been identified:

 * **Implement Improved Solovay-Kitaev (SK) Algorithm**: Complete the `SK (WIP).py` implementation to provide a method for decomposing arbitrary single-qudit unitaries into a sequence of gates from our fixed gate set.
 This would allow for a more complete synthesis pipeline when combined with LEAP. (to compare against)
 * **Enhance Reward Function**: Refine the incremental reward metric in `Environment.py` to provide a more informative signal to the agent during training.
-Current metrics merely come from intuition rather than rigor.
+Current metrics are based on intuition rather than mathematical rigor.
-* **Further Stabilize Learning**: Despite existing measures, we still observe sudden drops in success rate even after going through multiple difficulties smoothly.
+* **Further Stabilize Learning**: Despite existing measures, we still observe sudden drops in success rate even after the agent goes through multiple difficulties smoothly.

 ## References